back-jond1992/front-end-katas/10-position/position.md

 ### Relative:

 We use **position:relative** when we want to position something relative to it's normal position.
-So **'right: 10px'** will add add 10p to the elements RIGHT position.
+So **'right: 10px'** will add add 10px to the element's RIGHT position.

 ```css
 .box {